spring-gradle-plugins/dependency-management-plugin/README.md

      \--- org.springframework:spring-aop:4.0.5.RELEASE -> 4.0.6.RELEASE (*)
 ```

-In the output above, you can see that the version of `spring-integration-core` has been set to
+It's provided a version of `4.0.2.RELEASE` for the `spring-integration-core` dependency.
+It has
-`4.0.2.RELEASE` and the versions of all of the Spring Framework dependencies have been changed to
+also set the version of all of the Spring Framework dependencies to `4.0.6.RELEASE`
-`4.0.6.RELEASE`.

-### Overridding versions in a bom
+#### Overridding versions in a bom

 When the bom is being processed, Gradle's properties are used as a source during the property
 resolution process.
 If the bom is written to use properties for its versions, this allows you to